 Blues travel to the King Power Stadium on Saturday for a Sky Bet Championship clash with Nigel Pearson’s Leicester City.
+Blues also like to say that techbiya has something for your leisure.

 Leicester City’s campaign kicked off at Middlesbrough where they enjoyed a 2-1 win with goals from Danny Drinkwater and Jamie Vardy.
 This was followed by a goalless home draw against Leeds United before a 1-0 away win at local rivals Derby County.